 In a perfect world, the concentrate should resemble a light honey-like amber.
 Such a hue is an indicator of maximum flavor and effect, as such shatter contains usually around 60 to 70 percent THC/CBD.
 On top of that, decent-quality shatter retains the consistency of play-dough throughout its lasting period, which makes it easy to dab or vape.

-Whats the Difference Between a Nug run and a Shake Run?
+What’s the Difference Between a Nug run and a Shake Run?

-The main difference between a nug run and trim run is as it states; nug runs use fresh full buds for extraction, whereas shake runs use weed trimmings left over from preparing fresh buds.
+The main difference between a nug run and a shake run is as it states; nug runs use fresh full buds for extraction, whereas shake runs use weed trimmings left over from preparing fresh buds.
 It is of popular opinion that nug run shatter contains more terpenes, which lends to a more pronounced flavour.
 According to chemistry, regardless of shake or full buds, the solvent (butane, CO2, etc.) will become saturated with the same amount of active ingredients (THC & terpenes) before evaporation.
 You could argue that terpene excretion exists more within full buds, which will leave more flavour in the final product.

 What are Your Thoughts on Making Shatter?

-Do you make your own shatter at home or looking for ways to smoke shatter?
+Do you make your own shatter at home or looking for ways on how to smoke shatter?
 What’s your experience with homemade concentrates and what advice would you give to people who want to start their adventure with cannabis extracts?

-SEE ALSO: What is Shake Weed
+SEE ALSO: What Is Shatter? – Shatter vs Weed